-Hamilton, Ohio is easily accessible off of Interstate 75, located in the Central part of the county.
-Standing proudly as the Butler County seat, Hamilton, Ohio is a city with deep historical roots and tradition.
+Hamilton, Ohio is easily accessible off of Interstate I-75, located in the Central part of Butler county.
+Standing proudly as the Butler County seat, Hamilton, OH is a city with deep historical roots and tradition.

 Learn more about staying and playing in Hamilton, Ohio: